danieldavidson/SecureCodingDojo-Wiki/Deploying-the-training-portal-on-CentOS.md

 Grant your newly created user access to the secure coding dojo database with the following:

 ~~~~
-GRANT ALL ON securecodingdojodb.* to 'securecodingdojouser'@'localhost'
+GRANT ALL ON securecodingdojodb.* to 'securecodingdojo'@'localhost'
  IDENTIFIED BY '_dbpassword_';
 ~~~~